Early Years Foundation Stage

 Phonics teaching and learning are a key part of the Foundation Stage and help to develop early reading and writing skills.
 Phonics is taught in an explicit and systematic way to help children to learn phonic skills rapidly, revisiting and practising skills to make sure that learning is secure.

 Our curriculum is delivered through cross-curricular topics.
 In both Nursery and Reception, a range of learning opportunities are available to children such as role-play, practical games, creative experiences, reading, writing and maths both indoors and outside.

 Children work and play independently, with a strong emphasis on choice and being able to sustain concentration on projects, as well as joining a variety of teaching assistant and teacher-led activities.

 Assessment at the end of Reception

-- Emerging, not yet reaching expected levels (emerging)
+- not yet reaching expected levels (emerging)

 At the end of the year, parents will receive a written report of their child’s progress and their attainment against the ‘early learning goals’.
 Reception teachers will share information about each child with Year 1 teachers to ensure a strong and smooth transition into Year 1.